Spicy Harissa Hummus (Easy Recipe!)

 Overhead close up of bowl of harissa hummus.

-This Harissa Hummus will have you hooked with its spicy, smoky, and wonderfully aromatic flavor.
+This easy and spicy Harissa Hummus will have you hooked with its smoky and wonderfully aromatic flavor.

 4.91 from 10 votes